top of page

 Hi, I'm Brad

 Rather than convince you I am the best therapist for you (how could I know that?), I encourage you to read more about me and ask as many questions as you need.
-Ultimately, I want you to feel comfortable when deciding to establish this special relationship with me.
+Ultimately, I want you to feel comfortable when deciding to establish this special relationship with me and while working on something as difficult as eating disorders and body image concerns.

 Reaching Out